-Knowledge and Expertise: Mental work modes and switching mental gears
+Knowledge and Expertise: Mental work modes and switching gears

-Most knowledge work falls into three distinct modes:
+Knowledge and Expertise: Most mental work falls into three distinct modes: synthesis, delivery, and collaboration.

 Collaboration and facilitation